Deutsch: Gehänge / Español: Faja / Português: Báldrico / Français: Bavarois / Italiano: Baldracca /

 Description

-A baldric in the fashion context refers to a type of belt or sash that is worn diagonally across the torso.
-It is often made of leather or fabric and features intricate designs or embellishments.
+A baldric in the Fashion context refers to a Type of belt or sash that is worn diagonally across the torso.
+It is often made of leather or Fabric and features intricate designs or Embellishments.
 Baldrics are commonly used as decorative accessories to add a touch of elegance or uniqueness to an outfit.
 They can be worn over dresses, tunics, or jackets to create a stylish and fashionable look.
 Baldrics can also serve a functional purpose, such as holding weapons or accessories in place.
 Overall, baldrics are versatile fashion accessories that can complement a variety of styles and outfits.

 Application Areas